fsichetti/nice-meshes/README.md

     - *normal*: Each vertex is displaced along its normal direction.
     - *tangential*: Each vertex is displaced along a direction on its tangent plane.
 - **seed**: Sets the seed for the random number generator.
 Defaults to empty, which tells the program to generate a seed from system time.
 Only relevant to random Bézier patches, since the other options do not use RNG.
+- **repeat**: Used for batch generation of random surfaces.
+Controls how many times the generation is executed.
+The names of the resulting meshes are obtained by appending a number to the base name specified in the **name** field.
+If **mode** is set to "interactive", **repeat** is ignored.
+Defaults to 1.
 - **borderVariance**: Only relevant to random Bézier patches.
 How far the border vertices can deviate from their starting position on the line connecting two corner vertices.
 - **innerVariance**: Only relevant to random Bézier patches.
 How far the inner vertices can deviate from their starting position.
 - **sampling**: Only relevant to random Bézier patches.
 If the path to an OBJ file containing a meshed \[0,1\] XY plane is specified, the sampling of the Bézier patch is done by copying the topology of the provided plane.
 The Z coordinate, if present is ignored.
 If this parameter is not provided, a regular sampling is performed.